gazebosim/gz-sim/tutorials/joint_controller.md

 </p>

-- Force model
+- Force mode

-same as velocity mode change add the following line to the SDF file
+Same as velocity mode add the following line to the SDF file

 ```xml
 <plugin